S14mx/about-me/README.md

-# LAB - 02
+# LAB - 03

 ## About me page

-"About me" page with a 5 question quiz and information about me.
+"About me" page with a 7 question quiz, that includes different kinds of guessing games and information about me with education and work experience and a list of countries that I want to visit.

 ### Author: Sergey Otryshko/seatt-c-201n24